 Hello, fellow travelers, and thanks for visiting.
 Things you should know about me: I'm a journalism professor at The University of Tampa, as well as a freelance writer for CNN, The Atlantic, and The New York Times.
+I also write content for corporate clients.
 Addictions include the BBC World Service and The Wall Street Journal.
 I'm a sucker for guided tours, and I dislike using "impact" as a verb.
 Need a writer for an upcoming project?
 Let's talk.

 I've been writing for The Atlantic since 2010 on topics such as student privacy, the slow death of the signature, and the transition from print to digital media in Gutenberg's hometown.
 My Atlantic article "Do Students Still Have Free Speech in School" is required reading for a seminar course at Harvard's Berkman Klein Center for Internet and Society.
 The above link will take you to my Atlantic author page.

 For CNN, I've written about the sorry state of voice recognition software, the need for an unconditional basic income, and the questionable hiring practices of Silicon Valley, among other topics.
 The above link will take you to my CNN author page.

 As a freelancer for The New York Times, I've written about the narrowing knowledge gap between parents and pediatricians, as well as the phenomenon of high schoolers who "commute" to their part-time jobs.

 Why, in our increasingly busy lives, are we still taking customer surveys for free?
 In one of my articles for The Week, I look into the growing number of consumers who are starting to rebel against this practice.
 As part of my research, I went on a quixotic six-month journey demanding $20 any time a company asked me to take a survey.
 In another article, I explore the phenomenon of evangelical colleges welcoming heterosexual atheists while rejecting gay Christians.